Easy Dumpling Soup

 Notes

-* We use Better Than Bouillon mixed to make all of our broths.
+* I use the Better Than Bouillon mix to make my broth.
 If substituted with a low-sodium broth, the final dish may need more salt.

 ** You can use any flavor (pork, vegetable, chicken, etc.), but I prefer ones with pork and vegetables.